firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-03/2012-09-05-john-fisher.md

 I don't know who or what John Fisher was.
 I don't even know for sure that anything happened that night.
 But privately, without bragging to anyone about it, I'm proud that my first, panicked instinct was to stand my ground.
 And I think somewhere in the back of her mind, my stepdaughter knows I did, and thinks better of me for it.

 And that's good.
 She's a special little girl.

-#### About the Author

-Daniel Abraham is a nationally bestselling author of fourteen books and more than thirty short stories.
-His work has been nominated for the Nebula, Hugo, and World Fantasy awards.
-He also writes as MLN Hanover and (with Ty Franck) as James S. A. Corey.
-Find him online at [the-expanse.com][(http://www.the-expanse.com) and on Twitter [@abrahamhanover](http://www.twitter.com/abrahamhanover).